 Individuals with patterns of multiple offenses or those with histories of alcoholism, drug abuse, or violent behavior will typically be declined for life insurance.

-If you have a criminal record and you would like to buy life insurance, don’t try to hide it.
-Ordering up a background check is pretty standard when a life insurance carrier evaluates an application.
+If you have a criminal record and you would like to get life insurance, don’t try to hide it.
+Ordering up a background check is pretty standard when a life insurance company evaluates an application.
 The severity of the crime, whether you were convicted of a misdemeanor or a felony, will affect how you’re underwritten, as will the length of time passed since the crime.

-The severity of the crime, whether you were convicted of a misdemeanor or a felony, will affect how you’re underwritten, as will the length of time passed since the crime.
+The severity of the crime, whether you were convicted of a misdemeanor or a felony, will affect whether you can get life insurance, as will the length of time passed since the crime.